+(3) When the Land Information Authority Act 2006 section 106 comes into operation the person who, immediately before then, is the Registrar of Titles becomes the Registrar of Titles as if designated under subsection (1).

+[Section 7 inserted by No. 60 of 2006 s.
+106.]

 7A.
 Offices of Commissioner and Registrar may be held by one person

-(1) Any person qualified to be appointed Commissioner of Titles may be appointed both Commissioner of Titles and Registrar of Titles, and may perform the duties and exercise the powers of both offices.
+(1) A person qualified to be the Commissioner of Titles may be, and may perform the functions of, both the Commissioner of Titles and the Registrar of Titles.

 (2) Any act, matter, or thing which is required by this Act to be —